 What is Alabaster?
 Alabaster for Home Decor Product Development

-Alabaster is known as medium-hard gypsum or calcite mineral that is usually white and translucent and has a fine uniformed grain.
-When Alabaster is put up to the light, you can see the small fine natural grain of the stone.
-As Alabaster is a porous mineral, it can be dyed in a variety of colors.
+Alabaster is known as a medium-hard gypsum or calcite mineral, usually white and translucent with a fine, uniform grain.
+When Alabaster is put up to the light, you can see the stone’s small, fine, natural grain.
+As Alabaster is a porous mineral, it can be dyed in various colors.

 You can discover more by reading What is Alabaster?
 Alabaster for Home Decor Product Development by clicking here.